 If you are looking to explore the island of Tahiti on a budget, consider car rentals.
 We rented a car for $40 USD for the day.

-Interestingly, they also charge you for mileage.
-It cost an additional $0.60 USD per kilometer driven on top of that $40 USD price.
+It cost us an additional $0.60 USD per kilometer driven on top of that $40 USD price.

 Even still, the cost of renting a car was less than booking a tour.